-(A) The words and terms defined in section 3772.01 of the Revised Code are used in this chapter as defined in that statute.
+(A) Except as provided in paragraph (B) of this rule, the words and terms defined in section 3772.01 of the Revised Code are used in agency 3772 of the Administrative Code as defined in that statute.

-(B) The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise:
+(B) The following words and terms, when used in agency 3772 of the Administrative Code, shall have the following meanings, unless the context clearly indicates otherwise:

 (1) "Application" means the total written materials, including the instructions, forms, and other documents issued by the commission, comprising the applicant's request for a license.

 (2) "Casino operator" means "casino operator" and "management company" as those terms are defined in section 3772.01 of the Revised Code.

 (3) "Chairperson" means the chairperson of the commission.

 (4) "Conduct" means to back, promote, organize, manage, carry on, sponsor, or prepare for the operation of casino gaming at a casino facility.

 (5) "Control" means the power and ability to exercise authority over, or to direct the management and policies of, another person.